PasiSalenius/CocoaCompose/README.md

 - [PreferenceList](https://github.com/PasiSalenius/CocoaCompose#preferencelist)
 - [PreferenceSection](https://github.com/PasiSalenius/CocoaCompose#preferencesection)

+All of the components are configured to look right in a Mac app out of the box, and come with easy to use initialisers, and take a closure for value changes.
 All components are set to dynamic type `NSFont.TextStyle.body` by default.

 ### Label